 Intro to School Travel Planning (Staff or Parents, no fee, 1 hour)

 There are so many reasons why kids aren’t active on their way to school.
 A School Travel Plan (STP) is a multi-year process that identifies and addresses the physical and intangible barriers in the community surrounding the school.
 We guide you through the STP process you can perform your own or you can enlist our help, funding permitting.

-Starting a Walking or Bike Train (Staff or Parents, 1 hour)
+Starting a Walking School Bus or Bike Train (Staff or Parents, 1 hour)

 Many parents say they would allow their children to walk to school if they weren’t alone, and kids like walking with their friends.
 Whether led by parents or a school, walking school buses—and their cycling equivalents, bike trains—help get everyone on board.